 How Do I Fight A Reckless Driving Charge in Virginia?

 Depending on the circumstances of your reckless driving case, your lawyer may argue for one of two options.

 If you have a strong argument for innocence, your attorney may attempt to get the case dismissed entirely.
 If you can’t make that argument, your attorney may instead argue for a reduced charge, such as improper driving.

 In order to make a reckless driving charge stick, the state has to prove the following things beyond reasonable doubt:

 - You were driving on the day of the offense.

+If the judge has a reason to doubt either of those facts, you can move to get your case dismissed.
 In most cases, introducing doubt will rely on proving that your driving was not unsafe, or that you were not the one driving.

-In cases where an accident has occurred, the state must also provide evidence that you were directly responsible.
+In cases that resulted in an accident, the state must also provide evidence that you were directly responsible for the crash.
 Note that while Virginia normally uses the contributory negligence rule for car accidents, any responsibility is enough to prove a reckless driving charge.